IgnacioGB1990/ML/README.md

 Machine learning algorithms can be classified into 2 main categories:

-- Supervised: data is labeled.
+- Supervised: algorithms are trained using labeled examples, such as an input where the desired output is known.
 - Unsupervised: data is unlabeled.